brianjosephwalters/asp-bethany-pie-shop/README.md

     *  Binding simple data types - string when expecting int will turn to 0.
         * use int? to allow differentiation between 0 and null.
     *  Binding complex types
+        * Attributes to influence hte binding system:
+            * Bind - bind properties selectively
+            * BindNever - can be place don property of model object
+            * BindRequire - throws error if now value can be found.
+        * Tries to bind everything it finds.
+    *  Binding collections to an Array
+        * Even the form can be a list of pies with something like @model List<Pie> and "@Model[i].PieId"
+    *  Can specify the Binding source
+        * A non default place to search, or change up the sequence
+        * FromBody  Common wiht API controller
+        * FromQuery
+        * FromHeader
+        * FromRoute
+        * FromForm
+* Validating Data
+    * ModelState.AddModelError, ModelState.IsValid
+    * Validation Atributes - Required, StringLength, Range, RegularExpression, DataType(Phone, Email, URL)
+    * asp-validation-summary="All" in the template, also asp-validation-for
+    * Manual Validation
+* Custom Validation Attributes
+    * Create reusable validation logic
+    * Class implements Attribute and IModelValidator
+        * Validate method, returns IEnumberable<ModelValidationResult>
+* Client-side validation
+    * Jquery Validation
+    * Jquery Unobtusive validation - ASP.NET core will create on the server attributes that are interpreted by Jquery unobtrustive.
+ASP .NET core is configuring the client side jquery library.
+So validation is still in one place.
+    * Tag Helpers - input tag helpers noticed specified attributes on the Model, and thus generates the corresponding data- attributes in the html.
+JQuery Validation Unobtrusive will pick this up on the client.
+    * Better user experience, but can always be disabled.
+* Remote validation
+    * Uses [Remote] attribute
+    * Invokes a method on the server side from the client side.
+    * Needs name of action method as string, name of controller, error message

+### Module 6 - Creating Clean and Maintainable View Code
+* Advanced Built-in Tag Helpers
+    * Tag helpers enable server-side C# code to participate in creating and rendering HTML elements in Razor files.
+    * Replace HTML helpers.
+Still available and some are still present.
+        * Tag helpers are more HTML friendly.
+        * Tag helpers have Intellisense support.
+        * Lots of built-in Tag helpers with ASP Core
+            - Form tag helper, Input tag helper, Label tag helper, asp-controller, asp-action, asp-route, asp-antiforgery.
+    * Javascript Tag Helper
+        * Enhances `<script>` tag.
+        * asp-src-inclue="Scripts/**/*.js" and asp-src-exclude="Scripts/TempScripts/*.js"
+        * asp-fallback-src asp-fallback-test
+    * CSS Tag Helper
+        * asp-href-include, asp-href-exclude, asp-fallback-href, asp-fallback-test-class, asp-fallback-test-property, asp-fallback-test-property
+    * Image Tag Helper
+        * asp-append-version adds an extra version parameter value at the end of the file name.
+Uses caching, but allows new version to show up on client side if it is changed on the server side.
+    * Environment Tag Helper
+        * Check whether part of html should be generated based on the Hosting Environment.
+        * One or more environment name.
+        * Allows including of debug information etc.
+        * Good for minified vs. unminified versions of imports based on Environment.
+        * Use with asp-append-version to help detect changes and overriding cache.
+* Creating Custom Tag Helpers
+    * Inherits for base TagHelper class.
+    * Typically placed in a separate projects for reusability.
+    * Name matters.
+Identifies the element name.
+        * Attribute HtmlTargetElement on class can override this
+    * HtmlTargetElement
+    * HtmlAttributeName - wired to elements
+    * Can override/augment standard HTML elements as well.
+* Conditional Tag Helper
+    * Only if the condition returns true will something happen.
+    * output.SuppressOutput();
+    * If parent element isn't generated, inner element won't generate.
+* Limiting scope of Tag Helper
+    * By default, tag helpers are applied to all instances of the tag
+    * Use @tagHelperPrefix to make the use of the tag helper more explicit.
+* Async View Components
+    * Blocks of UI functionality (partial content - like partial views)
+    * Partial View is just view code.
+No logic.
+    * View Component has view code and logic to which we can pass parameters.
+    * Follows Separation of Concerns.
+    * Look like mini controllers but always linked to parent view.
+    * Invoke method is not an override from ViewComponent, but the framework will call it for us.
+    * Has to be View/Shared/Components or Useage Context, i.e., Home/Components/
+    * AsyncViewComponent
+        * ViewComponents are synchronous and so Invoke() can't make await calls.
+        * AsyncViewComponent have AsyncInvoke() that is async.
+        * waits for task to complete before it inserts results into the view.
+* Localizing UI
+    * Based on *.resx
+    * Way that resources are used in 3.0
+        * Strongly typed access to resources is gone.
+    * IStringLocalizer and IStringLocalizer<T>
+        * Use DI to add IStringLocalizer<ClassName> localizer.
+        * localizer["StringToFind"]
+        * searches for exact match, partial match, otherwise fallback, otherwise it'll return the original string.
+        * Support localization for Controllers, Services, Views, and Data annotations
+    * ConfigureServices
+        * AddLocalization() localizes the application
+        * AddViewLocalization() (after .AddMvc()) localizes the views
+        * RequestLocalizationOptions allow us to select the CultureInfo from the request.
+        * app.UseRequestLocatization

+### Module 9 - Diagnosing Runtime Application Issues
+* Need to add diagnostic middleware
+* Pages
+    * UseDeveloperExceptionPage - Development only
+    * UseStatusCodePage - Development only
+    * UseExceptionHandler
+        - which page to show if something goes wrong during excution
+    * UseWelcomePage
+        - reroutes.
+For example, when application is starting.
+* Logging
+    * EventSource - logging of the OS.
+    * ILogger - linked to ASP .Net Core using dependency injections
+    * DiagnosticSource - used ASP .Net Core
+* ILogger
+    * Uses many providers, most common for Console.
+Also Debug, EventSource, EventLog, TraceSource, AzureAppService
+    * Inject using ILoggerFactory and adding provider with the log level.
+    * Has a category for logging based on generic type injected and used.
+    * WithFilter on logger allows only logging custom filters strings at the given level.
+* Third party providers
+    * often have structured logging to provide more detailed logs
+* Filters
+    * Allow us to get information about execution of code.
+    * Add logic into request pipeline.
+    * Filter triggers before or after execution.
+        * Often used for cross-cutting concerns, i.e., logging
+        * Authorization
+    * Interrupts normal flow - can block actions from executing.
+    * Pipeline: Middleware -> Routing middleware -> Action Selection -> Filters -> Action
+    * Types:
+        - Authorization filters
+            * IAuthorizationFilter.
+Contains context data about the request.
+        - Resource filters. caching.  run before model binding
+        - Action filters - before and after action method. can change results
+            * Most general purpose
+            * Interrupt before or change the results.
+            * IActionFilter
+        - Exception filters - how to handle exceptions occuring in action.
+Usually global
+        - Result filters - before and after ActionResult.
+Only if Action runs successfully.

+    * If you need dependency injection for filter, you may need to use ServiceFilter(typeof(FilterName)) annotation.
+        - Also need to register filter as a Service in the config (.AddScoped)
+    * Global Filters
+        * Use AddService() method in AddMvc() configuration
+* Azure Application Insights
+    * Cloud based, Performance and Exceptions, Alerts and Dashboards
+        * Works with sites hosted elsewhere
+### Module 10 - Improving Application Performance
+* Caching
+    * Server side, caching server, on client
+* In-memory Caching
+    * Simplest, in the memory of web server,
+    * Stick Sessions - tied to that server (subsequent requests should return to the same server)
+    * Can work with any data type, but prefer expensive data.
+    * AddMemoryCache(), then inject and use.
+Straight forward dictionary cache.
+    * Absolute expiration, Sliding expiration, Cache priority, PostEvictionDelegate
+* Caching Tag Helper
+    * Use it from razor code, but server-side.
+    * Uses IMemoryCache in a declarative way.
+    * Requires sticky sessions
+    * Basically determines whether to cache the PAGE returned, as opposed to just the request to the action
+    * Can cache mulitple instances of the same tag helper using a key. vary-by-user, vary-by-route, vary-by-query, vary-by-cookie, vary-by-header, vary-by
+* Distributed Caching with Redis
+    * Available to all servers, with no sticky cache
+    * Can scale caching servers
+    * Redis and SQL-Server - IDistributedCache
+    * Add redis package with nuget and start redis-server.exe
+        * Redis only stores byte arrays so we need to Serialize data using Newtonsoft.Json package in nuget
+* Response Caching
+    * Client-side and intermediate caching, based on Headers
+    * ResponseCache attribute sets headers in the response
+        * Location Any or Client
+        * Duration
+        * No Store
+        * Vary By
+    * CacheProfile wiht parameters set.
+Then use the profiles in actual code.
+* Managing Compression
+    * Compressed data arrives faster and will feel more responsive.
+Most data can be compressed.
+    * Accept-Encoding header indicates CLient can accept compressed data
+    * Server data response uses Content-Encoding
+    * ResponseCompression package / middleware